cecric/hexapinod/README.md

 # Roadmap and upcoming releases
 Here you will find a list of the next features to include into the project and the upcoming development:
-- Add API documentation system
+- Add API documentation system (OpenAPI and APIDocJS)
-- Add comments on published code
 - Add Socket.IO full support
 - Add GraphQL requests
 - Add postgreSQL support on native ORM.